11th Anniversary Central Asian Leadership Programme on Environment for Sustainable Development

 - Environmentally friendly – a web application instead of printing the agenda, all souvenirs are made from environmentally friendly materials.

-- Online learning – a series of greetings and key presentations by international experts will be done remotely via Skype or video presentations,
+- Online learning – the activities, greetings and key presentations by international experts will be done remotely via Skype or video presentations,

-- Openness – partners from international organizations and programs and the private sector will be given the opportunity to moderate CALP thematic sessions.
+- Openness – partners from international organizations and programs, financial institutions, civil society organizations and private sector will be given the opportunity to moderate CALP thematic sessions.

-- Back-to-back events – the unification of capacity-building events – back-to-back training on water diplomacy with emphasis on gender-sensitive negotiation and mediation skills in cooperation with the OSCE Secretariat in Vienna, Austria and training on IWRM in Kazakh-German University (DKU).
+- Back-to-back events – the unification of capacity-building events – back-to-back training on IWRM in Kazakh-German University (DKU).

 All information about the programme and online registration will be available on the platform http://calp.carececo.org/ from June 1, until August 15, 2020.
 Online registration will close on August 15, 2020.